MerginMaps/docs/src/server/install/index.md

 # Install

-Instalation guide will help you to install your <CommunityPlatformNameLink /> or <EnterprisePlatformNameLink /> to the latest server version.
+Installation guide will help you to install your <CommunityPlatformNameLink /> or <EnterprisePlatformNameLink /> to the latest server version.
 The main SaaS <DashboardLink desc="Mergin Maps Server"/> is always up-to-date and managed by Mergin Maps team.
 Read more about server platforms in [overview article](../index.md)

 [[toc]]